 Dr. Carr holds a Bachelor of Commerce from the University of Melbourne and an MBA from Monash University.
 He also has a Graduate Diploma in Applied Finance and Investment from the Financial Services Institute of Australasia.
 Additionally, he completed his Doctorate in Business Administration at RMIT University in 2005.

 He is also a member of various boards and advisory committees of private companies, not-for-profit organisations and educational institutions.
-Dr. Carr is a member of the IRC Executive Board and also heads the IRC Education Practice globally.
+Dr. Carr is a member of the Kestria Executive Board and also heads the Kestria Education Practice globally.

 He can be reached by telephone in Melbourne, Australia at +61 03 9654 3288 and by email at firstname.lastname@example.org.

-With a growing roster of leading executive search firms across EMEA, the Americas, Africa, Asia and Australia, IRC Global Executive Search Partners has more than 300 accomplished executive search professionals working on six continents, and in more than 40 countries.
-Ranked among the world's ten largest retained search firms, IRC Global Executive Search Partners has provided consistent and high-performance executive search solutions to its clients for the past twenty years.
+With a growing roster of leading executive search firms across EMEA, the Americas, Africa, Asia and Australia, Kestria (formerly IRC Global Executive Search Partners) has more than 300 accomplished executive search professionals working on six continents, and in more than 40 countries.
+Ranked among the world's ten largest retained search firms, Kestria (formerly IRC Global Executive Search Partners) has provided consistent and high-performance executive search solutions to its clients for the past twenty years.